Posts Tagged ‘geek’

 The UNIX boys count seconds from January 1, 1970 at 00:00.
 You get special Geek Cred if you went to a party to celebrate second 1234567890 of the Unix epoch.
 32-bit computers that use the Unix epoch will break in 2038, when the number of seconds gets too big to fit in 32 bits.
 (Note also that you can only go back a finite distance before the negative number goes out of the range the processor can handle.

 That’s all well and good, but I’m here to discuss Microsoft Excel today, and in particular Microsoft Excel for Mac.
 Excel counts in days, but allows fractional values.
 12.5 represents noon twelve days after the zero point.
 I haven’t checked, but I think this system works for dates far, far into the future.
 So good on Microsoft for coming up with it.
 (As long as you don’t need dates before the zero time.
-As far as I can tell, Excel doesn’t handle them).
+In Excel, those are just strings again).

 Of course, there are a couple of caveats.
 First: the historical oddity.
 In Excel, the day February 29, 1900 exists.
 Alas, there never was such a day.
 Microsoft included this error because they wanted to be compatible with Lotus, who simply messed up.
 To change it now would cause problems, because the zero point for the Microsoft time is January 1, 1900.
 Every date in every spreadsheet would suddenly be off by one.
 A thousand years from now we may still be calculating time based on the insertion of a bogus day.

 Oh, except that Microsoft time doesn’t always start in 1900, and here’s where things start to get squirrely.
-If you’re using Excel for Mac, the default day zero is January 1, 1904.
-Except when it isn’t.
+If you’re using Excel for Mac, the default day zero is January 1, 1904, so the bogus day vanishes (no negative dates in Excel, remember?).
+Mac Excel dates aren’t burdened by the bogus day.
+Except when they are.
 More on that in a bit.

 I descended into Excel recently to write a macro that does fancy formatting based on data I dump from a Web-based tracking tool I’m building.
 The dates in my data are based on the UNIX epoch, so I need to convert them.
 I dump the raw data into one sheet and then display it correctly converted and formatted on the main sheet that people actually look at.
 Here’s the code I use in a cell of the spreadsheet that needs to show a converted date: